Kyr27/product-preview-card-component/README.md

   --product-mobile-width: 23.4375rem; /* 375px */

-  /* !
-Not possible as media query declarations currently do not support vars(they will in the future) */ /* --product-desktop-width: 39.375rem;  */

-  /* Center vertically and horizontally */
+  /* Centers content of the body, the card in this case. */
+  min-height: 100vh;
+  align-items: center;
+  justify-content: center;

+  /* Previously i used this to Center vertically and horizontally, however this broke the right part of the card on desktop(height mismatch between left and right side), likely caused by the way flexbox handles paddings and margins.
+I switched my method of centering here to body due to this. */
   .product-container {
     display: flex;
     justify-content: center;